Skip to main content

 What the Research Says

-Oral hyaluronic acid supplementation for joint health has a growing evidence base.
-Tashiro et al. (2012) demonstrated significant improvements in WOMAC pain and physical function scores with 200mg/day over 12 months in knee OA patients.
-Nelson et al. (2015) showed benefits in active adults with joint discomfort at just 80mg/day.
-A systematic review by Oe et al. (2016) analyzing 13 RCTs concluded that oral HA is effective for knee pain, particularly in younger patients (under 70) with mild-moderate OA.
-The mechanism involves both direct delivery of HA to joint tissues and indirect effects through gut-mediated immune modulation that reduces systemic inflammation.
+Hyaluronic Acid is a well-researched supplement with applications in joint health and other areas.
+In the context of knee osteoarthritis (KOA), Tashiro et al. (2012) demonstrated that oral hyaluronic acid at 200mg/day over 12 months significantly improved WOMAC pain and physical function scores in patients with knee OA.
+Similarly, Nelson et al. (2015) found benefits for active adults with joint discomfort at just 80mg/day.
+A systematic review by Oe et al. (2016), analyzing 13 randomized controlled trials (RCTs), concluded that oral hyaluronic acid is effective for knee pain, particularly in younger patients under 70 years of age with mild-moderate OA.

 Benefits of Hyaluronic Acid